 Chlorine Allergy

-According to Dr. Ryu of Midwest Allergy Asthma and Immunology Associates, you experience chlorine sensitivity when you have skin issues, respiratory or nasal problems.
-These respiratory problems may present as cough and may worsen shortness of breath or even cough, wheezing, or chest tightness.
-When these symptoms occur, you have become allergic to chlorine.
-Immediately see an allergist make sure it is not exercise-induced asthma.
+According to Dr. Ryu of Midwest Allergy Asthma and Immunology Associates, people with skin, respiratory, or nasal problems experience chlorine sensitivity.
+These respiratory problems may present as cough and worsen shortness of breath, wheezing, or chest tightness.

-Nasal symptoms consist of runny nose, nasal congestion, sneezing, and itching due to the irritant nature of chlorine or seasonal allergies.
 Studies have found that elite swimmers have increased airway inflammation and airway hyper-responsiveness (constriction of airways) due to chronic chlorine exposure.
-Dr. Ryu suggests having allergy testing and, if proven negative, then using a nose clip when swimming may help.
+Dr. Ryu suggests having allergy testing and, if proven negative, using a nose clip when swimming may help.

 When you experience allergy-like symptoms such as asthma or exercise-induced asthma, seeing an allergist can help you control your symptoms to continue swimming.

-Other Cause of Chlorine Allergy
+Other Causes of Chlorine Allergy

-Chlorine in water, as in swimming pools, can be induced or triggered into another type of substance called chloramines.
-Chloramine is a result when chlorine reacts with the sweat, urine, and oils in water.
 Some chloramines are irritants to the skin and eyes.
-Even chloramines can release into the air around the pool, affecting your nose, throat, and lungs.
+Even chloramines can be released into the air around the pool, affecting your nose, throat, and lungs.
 This is noticed when you smell the typical “pool odor” common in many indoor swimming facilities.

 The facility must be well-ventilated to expel airborne chloramines and to draw fresh air.
 Pool staff must monitor this and regulate the amount of chlorine in the pool to control chloramine exposure.